7OOTnegaTerces/iTipJarControl/README.md

 iTipJarControl
 ==============

 iTipJarControl offers an alternative montization strategy.
-Don't want Ads, don't want to limit your distrubution with a price, offer your users an opportunity to make a voluntary contribution.  iTipJarControl is a button that you can drop into your iOS project that when pressed, offers your users the opportunity to give you a tip through Apples' in app purachase process.
+Don't want Ads, don't want to limit your distrubution with a price, offer your users an opportunity to make a voluntary contribution.  iTipJarControl is a button that you can drop into your iOS project that when pressed, offers your users the opportunity to give you a tip through Apple's' In-App purchase process.

 ![](https://raw.github.com/thinkful/iTipJarControl/master/ArtWork/tipjar.jpg)